 2 to 3 oz. ginger beer

-1/2 oz freshly squeezed lime juice (or the juice of half a large lime)
+1/2 oz. freshly squeezed lime juice (juice from half a large lime)

 One slice of candied ginger for the garnish (optional)